0xCompute/rubidity/rarible-exchange-v2/README.md

 Sandbox to try to convert the rarible exchange v2 contracts to the facet vm (ruby / rubidity).

-For a copy of the upstream code, test, documentation & more, see [/upstream](upstream).
+For a copy of the upstream code, test, documentation & more, see [/upstream](upstream) or <https://github.com/rarible/protocol-contracts>